 - The complainant’s full name and contact information

-- A description of the problem and which section(s) of the Rules of Professional Conduct are alleged to have been breached
+- A description of the problem and which section(s) of the Code of Ethics and Rules of Professional Conduct are alleged to have been breached

 - A chronological history of the events including the date, time and location where specific events occurred

 - The name(s) and contact information of any witness or anyone who may be able to provide further information

 - A summary of the complaint and copies of any documentation (letters, etc.) that support the complaint (this is known as evidence).
 If it is alleged that more than one section of the Code of Ethics and Rules of Professional Conduct has been breached, then the supporting documentation should be clearly labelled as to which allegation(s) it supports.

 - Whether the complaint will be or has been filed with an official legal body (e.g., the Ontario Human Rights Commission).
 If yes, identify the body and the status of the matter.

 Once a complaint is filed, it is reviewed by the Office of the Registrar to ensure all necessary information has been provided.
 A copy of the complaint, including supporting documents, is then sent to the Registrant who is the subject of the complaint.
 The information sent to the Registrant includes the name of the Complainant but not their contact information.

 The Registrant is given 30 calendar days to submit a written response to the complaint, which is then shared with the Complainant.
 The Complainant may respond in writing to the Registrant’s submission within 14 days to either refute statements made by the Registrant, or address any new issue raised by the Registrant.
 This is not an opportunity for the Complainant to restate their case or raise new issues.
 Any response by the Complainant will be shared with the Registrant, who will be provided with the same opportunity to respond to the Complainant’s second submission within 14 days.